-243 2.2.3 Combining the sensitivity of marine habitats with the potential impact of fishing gear score determined for the impact of the fishing gears (ranging from 0 to 3) is summed with the proxy habitat sensitivity score determined for the species (ranging from 1 to 3), as illustrated in Table 3.
+2.2.3.
+Combining the sensitivity of marine habitats with the potential impact of fishing gear

+The score of the seabed impact indicator for the fishery product (ranging from 1 to 6) is obtained adding the score of the impact of the fishing gears (ranging from 0 to 3) with the proxy habitat sensitivity score of the target species (ranging from 1 to 3), as illustrated in Table 3.